 This area has clusters of higher density housing, separated by houses in larger grounds or plots.
-The layout is varied, comprising of houses strung along Morthen Rd, as well as along a number of side streets.
+The layout is varied, comprising of houses strung along Morthen Road, as well as along a number of side streets.

 The plot widths within the Old Village vary significantly, reflecting the gradual historic development of the village core.
+It should be noted it may not be feasible or viable to build at existing plot widths as average plot sizes are generally decreasing.